Petrosz007/msc-thesis/chapters/abstract.typ

 #align(center)[
   #heading(level: 1, numbering: none, [Abstract])
+]

   Software testing is a critical part of the Software Development Life Cycle.
 Test designers often have to create test cases manually from the requirements, which is costly and prone to human error.
+This is partly because natural language requirements are hard to formalize, and there are currently no tools to do it automatically.

-Boundary Value Analysis is a powerful method for testing programs, General Predicate Testing by Kovacs Attila and Forgacs Istvan is a systemic extension of BVA.
+  Boundary Value Analysis (BVA) is a powerful black-box method for testing programs.
+In their book Kovács Attila and Forgács István proposed General Predicate Testing (GPT), which is a systemic test case generation method based on BVA.
 There have been some automatic test generation tools based on BVA, but none on GPT.
+The book describes the GPT method for test designers for manual application, but that can be prone to human error.
+The GPT method was only defined for conjunctive forms, so if the requirements had disjunctions, the test designers had to convert them to conjunctions by hand.
+Furthermore, there was no formal way of reducing the number of test cases by hand, it relied on intuition.

+  In this thesis I'll present an algorithmic formalization of the GPT method, making it possible to be easily implemented and integrated into automatic test generation tools.
+Based on that, I've created an implementation and published it as an open-source tool.
-I'll show how I implemented the GPT algorithm to create an automatic test case generation tool.
-Natural language requirements have to be specified to be systematic and usable by programs, for which I've created Domain Specific Language.
-I explored how disjunctions can be used in GPT.
-I analyzed how the algorithmic test case reduction can reduce the number of test cases by up to 90.32% while covering all original test cases.
-With this tool, the amount of time spent by test designers on Boundary Value Analysis can be significantly reduced.
+  I've created a domain specific language (DSL) for specifying natural language requirements in a way that can be used for GPT.
+In addition, I added support to express disjunctions in the DSL.
+I've also defined an algorithm to reduce the number of initially generated test cases significantly.
+In some cases the reduction can reach 90.32%, while still covering all initial test cases.
+With this tool, the amount of time spent by test designers on General Predicate Testing can be significantly reduced.
-]

 // #write_this[There should be an abstract, which is not a numbered chapter.
 It should summarise all the things and the results]